2014 Academic Innovation Conference

 designed to foster the development of faculty professional interest groups across

 multiple PASSHE universities.
-This one day conference is composed of a series of concurrent sessions highlighting the work of faculty and departments across PASSHE.
+This one day conference is composed of a series of concurrent sessions highlighting the work of faculty and academic departments.
 Additionally, keynote speakers will provide insight into emerging national themes in higher education.
-This PASSHE-wide conference will be held at Shippensburg University in Shippensburg, PA.
+This conference will be held at Shippensburg University in Shippensburg, PA.

 The call for presentation proposals is now closed.
 Proposals were reviewed by the planning committee using a rubric.
 The program will include concurrent presentations in the following three areas: